 You also can learn about client preferences through social media.
-Craft content to find out what types of massage, skin care treatments, new products and industry trends are popular among clients today or to find out how much they know about them.
-You’ll learn a lot by followers’ likes, shares and comments.
-Use the input as part of your interview with new clients and even ongoing ones to agree on additional services or how to enhance a treatment to make it more customized.
+Craft content to find out what types of massage, skincare treatments, new products, and industry trends are popular among clients today or find out how much they know about them.
+You’ll learn a lot from followers’ likes, shares, and comments.
+Use the input as part of your interview with new clients and even ongoing ones to agree on additional services or enhance a treatment to make it more customized.

 Personalizing the Entire Experience

-Customization may require spas to make some change in the way you run your business.
+Customization may require spas to make some changes in the way you run your business.
 Male clients will have different tastes in color and decor, for example, as well as treatments.
 The music you plan during a session also can impact a client’s satisfaction.
-Customizing treatments also may requiring a greater variety of products in your treatments continually training staff.
-However, the benefits of long term customer relationship will offset the costs.
+Customizing treatments also may require a greater variety of products in your treatments, continually training staff.
+However, the benefits of the long term customer relationship will offset the costs.

 The key is to find out what clients are seeking when they come through your door.
 Only then can clients “have it their way” at your spa or massage practice, which, after all, is what they want.